-The teachers in the Culture & Religion department are very experienced which means that the subject is delivered in a variety of ways.
+The teachers in the Faculty are very experienced which means that the subject is delivered in a variety of ways.
 We endeavour to develop the essential skills including analysis, application of knowledge and understanding, empathy, listening, decision-making, reflection, reasoning and judgement – skills which pupils need to be successful learners in Pontypridd High School and afterwards at college and university.
 The study of different cultures and religions is a rigorous, academic subject, the teaching of which is unbiased.
 As a result, there is a place for all pupils, of which ever faith or none in this subject.

 All pupils in Year 10 follow the WJEC GCSE (Short Course) in Religious Studies.
 The written examination is taken at the end of Year 10 and there is no coursework component.

 At the end of Year 11 pupils sit two written exams.
 These account for 100% of their final grade.
 There is no coursework component or controlled assessment.

 Years 9, 10 and 11GCSE Option